apollographql/apollo-rs/README.md

 quite different requirements when it comes to AST manipulation.
 We wanted to make sure we account for them early on.

+## Rust versions

+`apollo-rs` is tested on the latest stable version of Rust.
+Older version may or may not be compatible.

 ## License
 Licensed under either of